-There are some books every teenage girls should read about love, sex and relationships.
+There are some books every teenage girl (or child with a female body) should read about love, sex and relationships.

 Which means that instead of finding the right answer to their question, they are finding highly sexualised images and videos (pornography) instead.
 Not a good thing!

-So often it is better to get in first and to provide your daughter with the right information, so that she doesn't need to turn to the internet to satisfy her curiosity.
-There are some books every teenage girl should read on this topic, and theya re all in this list.
+So often it is better to get in first and to provide your child with the right information so they don’t need to turn to the internet to satisfy their curiosity.
+There are some books every teen should read on this topic and they are all in this list.

 You’ll find more information about sex education in my Sex Education 101 page.

-These are some of the many books every teenage girl should read about sex, that have been written.
+These are some of the many books every teenage girl (or teen with a female body) should read about sex.
 As I find more, I will add them to this list.
 They are all really good books that they can read to find reliable and accurate information about love, sex and relationships.

-If you have looked at these books teenage girls should read about sex, you may also be interested in books on other topics too.
+If you have looked at these books teens should read about sex, you may also be interested in books on other topics too.
 You can find many of them listed in my sex education book review site.